plussramiro/The-Role-of-Connection-Density-in-an-Adaptive-Network-with-Chaotic-Units/README.md

 **“The Role of Connection Density in an Adaptive Network with Chaotic Units”**

 In this work, we investigate how the average degree of connectivity, considered as a density parameter, shapes the global dynamics and structural properties of adaptive networks composed of chaotic units.
-Building upon the model introduced by Gong and van Leeuwen [(EPL, 2004)](https://iopscience.iop.org/article/10.1209/epl/i2003-10287-7), originally motivated by cortical self-organization, we explore how network topology evolves through adaptive rewiring.
-Our results highlight changes in small-worldness, clustering, and modular organization — phenomena relevant to neural systems.
+Inspired by the chaotic map networks of Kaneko [(Phys.
+Rev. Lett., 1989)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.63.219) and [(Physica D, 1994)](https://www.sciencedirect.com/science/article/abs/pii/0167278994902747), and subsequent adaptive extensions such as Gong and van Leeuwen [(EPL, 2004)](https://iopscience.iop.org/article/10.1209/epl/i2003-10287-7), we focus on how varying connection density drives the emergence of small-worldness, clustering, and modular organization, phenomena relevant to neural systems.

 ---